mysliwietzflorian/environmental-ui-demo/README.md

-# js-stack-boilerplate
+# environmental-ui-demo

 ## Quick start

 Choose one of the following options:

-- Clone the git repository - `git clone https://github.com/mysliwietzflorian/js-stack-boilerplate.git`.
+- Clone the git repository - `git clone https://github.com/mysliwietzflorian/environmental-ui-demo.git`.
-- Change to server directory - `cd js-stack-boilerplate/server`.
+- Navigate to server directory - `cd environmental-ui-demo/server`.
 - Install dependencies - `npm install`.
 - Start the server - `npm start`.
 - Browse to `https://localhost` to view the static website.
 (Use HTTPS)